MahjongKing96/learn_git/README.md

 # learn_git

-A toy repo for learning github.(This line is wrote in branch main)
+A toy repo for learning github.(one line wrote in branch main)